 The following are a list of academic documents that you may be required to send to SAQA:

 - Complete Academic records and subject lists for postgraduate applicants: All the relevant certificates leading to the highest qualification obtained must be presented.
-Also, official verification and attestation letter from the institution must also be included.
+Also, you must include official verification and attestation letter from the institution.

-– If you have a Bachelor’s degree, you only need your Bachelor’s certificate and transcripts.
+– If you have a Bachelor’s degree, you only need to submit your Bachelor’s certificate and transcripts to SAQA for evaluation.

-– If you have OND + HND, you only need your certificates and transcripts
+– If you have OND and HND degrees from a Nigerian Polytechnic institution, you only need to submit your certificates and transcripts to SAQA.

 Sworn Translations For Foreign Certifications

-There must be a sworn translation for certifications obtained from foreign countries and must be duly signed by the country’s issuing commission.
+There must be a sworn translation for certifications that are not in English and obtained from foreign countries.
+The country’s issuing commission must duly sign such a certificate.

-It is important to note that the following documents should not be included:
+It is important to note that you should not include the following documents in your SAQA evaluation application:

 - Professional Certifications and Memberships from professional bodies.